MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/solution-architecture-design-pillars-processes.md

 ---
 title: Choose the right processes for your solution
-description: Learn how to define and improve your business processes for a successful solution.
+description: Learn how to define and improve your business processes for a successful solution, including an overview on dependent activities in the Processes pillar.
 author: edupont04
 ms.author: veneva
 ms.reviewer: edupont